mrnabati/RRPN/README.md

       |_ v0.1
     ```

-2. Add the following symlink for detectron dataset:
+1. Convert the NuScenes dataset to the COCO dataset format.
+We call this new dataset `nucoco`:

     ```bash
-    ln -s $BASE_DIR/data/datasets/nucoco $BASE_DIR/detectron/detectron/datasets/data/nucoco
+    bash $BASE_DIR/experiments/convert_nuscenes_to_nucoco.sh
     ```

+    By default, both the key-frame and non key-frame images from the front and
+    back cameras in the
+    NuScenes dataset are used to generate the new dataset.
+Change the
+    `INCLUDE_SWEEPS` parameter in the script to `False` if you only want to use
+    the key-frame images.

 ## Demo

 To be added soon.

 ## Usage

-1. Convert the NuScenes dataset to COCO format using the `convert_nuscenes_to_nucoco.sh`
-  script in the experiments folder.
-We call this dataset `nucoco`:
+1. Generate RRPN proposals for the nucoco dataset:

     ```bash
-    bash $BASE_DIR/convert_nuscenes_to_nucoco.sh
-    ```

-    By default, only the key-frame images from the front and back cameras in the
-    NuScenes dataset are used to generate the new dataset.
-Change the
-    `INCLUDE_SWEEPS` parameter in the script to `True` if you want to include
-    the non key-frame images as well.

-1. Generate the RRPN proposals for the nucoco dataset:

-    ```bash
-    bash $BASE_DIR/generate_rrpn_proposals.sh
+    bash $BASE_DIR/experiments/generate_rrpn_proposals.sh
     ```

 1. Download ppretrained Fast R-CNN models from the detectron